 Attendance: Attendance is mandatory.
 Students are required to be on time and attend all class sessions.
 More than 3 absences will result in class failure.

-Please note that 3 late days is equal to one absence.
-Absences will not be accrued is a signed medical report signed by a medical professional is presented to the instructor.
+Three late classes are equal to one absence.
+An excused absence must be accompanied by a signed note by a medical professional.
+In this short intensive course, you are expected to be in class and working for the four day a week schedule that meets for 5 weeks.

-Grading: 7 projects will be graded with one dropped grade
+Grading: 7 projects will be graded with one dropped grade from those 7 projects.
+If there are less projects assigned there will be NO dropped grades.

-5. CLASS SCHEDULE (List topics to be covered with approximate dates of presentation)

-Faculty TBD (suggested)
+5. CLASS SCHEDULE (List topics to be covered with approximate dates of presentation) Faculty TBD (suggested)